50+ Screen Free Activities for Kids That Will Actually Keep Them Busy

 • Simple cooking projects

-• Letter/number hunts around the house
+• Letter or number hunts around the house

 • Puppet shows with socks or paper bags